Dr Peter Randerson - PhD

 Enzymic extraction of ethanol from plant biomass and cellulosic waste materials.

 Degradation of cellulose to simple sugars enables the production of ethanolic biofuel from biomass grass crops or plant waste residues.
-Research into the practical and economic feasibility of utilising low cost feed-stocks (with Dr Brian Dancer), aims to develop novel enzyme systems to optimise ethanol yield.
+Research into the practical and economic feasibility of utilising low cost feed-stocks was aimed at developing novel enzyme systems to optimise ethanol yield.

 Computer simulations for teaching in biosciences.

 Computer simulation models can provide valuable insight into the functioning of biological systems both as experimental tools and as teaching aids.
-Following earlier simulations in genetics, I am currently developing a model of the trophic dynamics of an aquatic ecosystem for ecology teaching.
+Following earlier simulations in genetics, we developed a simulation model of the trophic dynamics of an aquatic ecosystem for ecology teaching (program available on request).